Areas of Focus for Marine Biodiversity Programs

 - Habitat or Location Specific Fish ID

 Ever wonder why fish behave the way they do?
 Our Fish Behavior programs will teach you everything there is presently known about the nature of reef fishes throughout the Caribbean.
-From reproduction and feeding to camouflage and communication, these courses are perfect for not only those wishing to increase their knowledge on the lives of common marine fishes, but also for those wanting to perfect their fish ID skills.
+From reproduction and feeding to camouflage and communication, these courses are perfect for those wishing to increase their knowledge of common marine fishes' lives and those wanting to perfect their fish ID skills.

 - Introduction to Fish Behavior